p4 client

 Working with build servers

-A server of type build-server (see p4 help server) is a replica that supports build farm integration, and the p4 client command may be used to create or edit client workspaces on a build-server.
-Such workspaces may issue the p4 sync command in addition to any read-only command supported by the replica.
+A server of type build-server (see p4 help server) is a replica that supports build farm integration.
+The p4 client command can be used to create or edit client workspaces on a build-server.
+Such workspaces can issue the p4 sync command in addition to any read-only command supported by the replica.
 For more information, run p4 help buildserver.

-When creating or editing a client workspace for a build-server, the client specified by the optional name argument, as well as the client specified by the P4CLIENT environment variable or via the global -c client argument must not exist, or must be restricted to this server; this command may not be used to create or edit a workspace that is not restricted to this build-server.
+When creating or editing a client workspace for a build-server, the client specified by the optional name argument, as well as the client specified by the P4CLIENT environment variable or by the global -c client argument, must not exist, or must be restricted to this server.
+This command cannot be used to create or edit a workspace that is not restricted to this build-server.

 Working with read-only clients